-Females retire no later than 5 years old and males around 6 or 7.
+Females retire no later than 5 years old and males at 7 years.

 My dogs' health, happiness and well being are always number one to me.

 Anyone and everyone is more than welcome to fill out an application.
 However, this is a very selective program.
 I only allow highly qualified people to foster my dogs.
 After filling out and emailing the application, I will set up an interview with you.
-Then, I will conduct a home visit.
-As said, I am very strict and selective.
-Foster families must be highly qualified and cannot live more than 1.5 hours from Lula, GA.
+I am very strict and selective.
+Foster families must be highly qualified and cannot live more than 1 hour from Lula, GA.

-This program allows my girls to live in a loving home and also experience the joys of motherhood.
+This program allows my girls and boys to live in a loving home and also experience the joys of motherhood.

 It is a win, win for everyone!!